 It was also the first time they had ever beaten Uruguay, at their ninth attempt, and they did it with five at the back and four midfielders.

-It is unlikely they will be more adventurous against Italy, who recorded the highest pass completion rate (93.2 per cent) of any team at a World Cup since 1966.
+It is unlikely they will be more adventurous against Italy, which recorded the highest pass completion rate (93.2 percent) of any team at a World Cup since 1966.

-The midfield were key to that, with Andrea Pirlo racking up the most individual passes of the 2014 tournament to date against England – 108, with only five missing their target.
-Ninety-nine of Daniele De Rossi’s 105 passes found a team-mate, too.
+The midfield was key to that, with Andrea Pirlo racking up the most individual passes of the 2014 tournament to date against England – 108, with only five missing their target.
+Ninety-nine of Daniele De Rossi’s 105 passes found a teammate, too.

-If England and Uruguay draw on Thursday, the victor here will seal their passage to the second round.
+If England and Uruguay draw on Thursday, the victor in this match will seal passage to the second round.